Okay, so you want to make a Visual Novel

 - The Protagonist: Let's break down various archetypes, from the sliding scale of morality.
 Pick one that fits your story best.

 - Nice Guy: Your visual novel will be most likely in first person point of view, and thus Nice Guy archetype is the sensible choice, right?
 Too bad—the fact that nice guys are very common as protagonists means it's hard to make the character stand out, plus Good Is Boring to many.
-You do want to avoid Designated Protagonist Syndrome, don't you?
+You do want to avoid Generic Guy, don't you?
 Still, if you plan to use a Featureless Protagonist, this plain good guy offer the best template.

 - Troubled, but Cute: Similar to the nice guy, but with flaws, they may have some hidden things about them that are unsavory or make them somewhat unlikable.